Film and Plot Synopsis

 Many afternoons later, Charlie sits in class listening to his odd ball teacher rabbit on about chemistry.
 There is a great commotion that comes from the hall, and Charlie’s teacher stops a student running down it to ask why everyone is going mad.
 Willy Wonka has just announced that he has hidden 5 golden tickets in his Wonka Bars, and whoever finds one will be given a special tour of the chocolate factory, and one lucky child of the five will receive a lifetime supply of chocolate.

 The entire world goes crazy looking for the tickets, but poor Charlie Bucket can not participate.
 His family can only afford to give Charlie one Wonka Bar a year, and that’s on Charlie’s birthday.
 There’s no hope for this little boy to find a ticket.
 One by one, lucky children find the tickets.
-The first is by Augustus Gloop, a plump German boy with an endless appetite.
-Next Veruca Salt, a spoiled English brat whose dad orders his entire nut factory to shell Wonka Bars finds a golden ticket.
+The first is Augustus Gloop (Michael Bollner), a plump German boy with an endless appetite.
+Next Veruca Salt (Julie Dawn Cole), a spoiled English brat whose dad orders his entire nut factory to shell Wonka Bars finds a golden ticket.

-The gum-chewing, Violet Beauregarde, finds the third one, and Mike Teevee, a television-addicted, cap-gun toting shit-head finds the fourth.
-Eventually, the fifth and final ticket is found by a Paraguayan millionaire, and poor Charlie Bucket is crushed.
+The gum-chewing, Violet Beauregarde (Denise Nickerson), finds the third one, and Mike Teevee (Paris Themmen), a television-addicted, cap-gun toting shit-head finds the fourth.
+Eventually, a Paraguayan millionaire finds the fifth and final ticket.
+It crushes poor Charlie Bucket.
 He has only been able to open two chocolate bars during the contest, and no luck for him.

 On Charlie’s way home from school the next day, he glumly walks the streets with his head down.
 Off in the gutter, he spots some money fluttering in the wind.
 He decides to buy a Wonka Bar with the cash.
 He scarfs it down before the shopkeeper has a chance to collect his money.
 Still hungry, Charlie decides to buy one more bar, and heads out, but as he leaves, he overhears a group of people madly reading the afternoon newspaper to find out that the fifth ticket has been forged, and that dirty, stinking Paraguayan millionaire is revealed to be a complete fraud.